Astra Mortgages Conveyancing Panel Information

 You must also comply with the terms and conditions of your Astra Mortgages solicitor panel appointment.

-Can a firm submit a complaint to the BSA about being removed excluded suspended from the Astra Mortgages conveyancing panel?
+Can a practice submit a complaint to the BSA about being removed excluded suspended from the Astra Mortgages conveyancing panel?

-The BSA is an association rather than a regulator and therefore cannot advise on grievances against lenders.
+The BSA is not a regulator and therefore will not advise on grievances against lenders.
 You can of course contact Lexsure to see if we can assist.

 What lender panels do you receive the most questions about?